estellespanneut/Billboard-Birthdays/README.md

 ### Heroku app

-go to http://birthday-app-2021.herokuapp.com/ and follow instructions located in the web app.
+Go to http://birthday-app-2021.herokuapp.com/ and follow instructions located in the web app.
 Go to the Birthday Form page to input the birth date, preferred chart type, and email address of the birthday recipient.
 You will then be redirected to a dashboard with the top song title for that date and chart, and an e-card with this information will be emailed to the recipient.

+> NOTE: the SendGrid emails might first start showing up in spam, until you designate them as coming from a trusted source (i.e. "Looks Safe")